 Felicity Rose Hadley Jones is an English actress.
 Jones was born in Birmingham, West Midlands, and grew up in Bournville.
 Her parents met while working at the Wolverhampton Express and Star.
 Her father was a journalist while her mother was in advertising.
 They divorced when she was three, and she was brought up with her brother by her mother alone.
-Despite this, she has said that her family is "extremely close."
+She has said that her family is still "extremely close."
 Her uncle is actor Michael Hadley.

 She started her professional acting career as a child, appearing at age 12 in The Treasure Seekers (1996).
 She went on to play Ethel Hallow for one series in the television show The Worst Witch and its sequel Weirdsister College.
 After Kings Norton Girls School, Jones attended King Edward VI Handsworth School, to complete A Levels and went on to take a gap year (during which she appeared in the BBC series Servants (2003)).
 She took time off from acting to attend school during her formative years, and has worked steadily since she graduated with a 2:1 from Wadham College, Oxford in 2006, where she read English.
 While studying English, she appeared in student plays, including Attis in which she played the title role, and, in 2005, Shakespeare's "Comedy of Errors" for the OUDS summer tour to Japan, starring alongside Harry Lloyd.